Ruling deals blow to access to abortion pill mifepristone — but nothing changes yet

 Mary Ziegler, a professor of law at the University of California-Davis who has written books about the history of abortion, said she was not surprised by the decision.
 "My impression is that this is the Fifth Circuit trying to resurrect what had been a pretty flawed case in the hope that this Supreme Court is conservative enough that there's no case too weak or extreme, really, for this court on abortion," says Ziegler.

-The Supreme Court is likely to hear the case in the fall, possibly with another case from Washington state that seeks to expand access to the medicine.
+The Supreme Court could decide to hear the case in the fall, possibly with another case from Washington state that seeks to expand access to the medicine.
+If it decides not to hear the case, the 5th circuit's decision could stand.

-The case is an unprecedented challenge to the authority of the Food and Drug Administration to approve medications.
+The case is an unprecedented challenge to the authority of the FDA to approve medications.

 A three judge panel of the 5th Circuit heard arguments in the case in May.
 All three judges were appointed by Republicans.
 Two are Trump appointees, one was appointed by George W. Bush.